 The roof covering is an 80%+ recycled composite polymer-based product that resembles slate tiles and is supported on trusses with a 32’’ raised heal and 30’’ of loose fill cellulose.
 Next comes a 6 mil polyethylene barrier sealed with tapes, then 1.5’’ strapping to create a service cavity, followed by 1/2’’ of drywall.

-Dense packed cellulose walls
+Dense packed cellulose insulation in the walls

 Heating and ventilation:

-With a PHPP calculated heating load of 7 W/m2, the heating requirements of the Naugler House could easily be met through the ventilation system, eliminating the need and expense of installing a separate heating system.
+With a PHPP calculated heating load of 7 W/m2, the heating requirements of the Naugler House could easily be met through the HRV ventilation system, eliminating the need and expense of installing a separate heating system.